WSPR TV User Guide

 HdrSlot - 5 values, meant to prevent interference between adjacent U4B channels

 This header uses up another ~8.3 bits (320 values), with approximately 29.1 bits remaining for user data.
+The protocol allows extended telemetry to be transmitted in all five slots -- including the regular callsign slot -- without causing interference to nearby channels.

 More precisely, WSPR TV operates on BigNumber / 2, with the least significant bit (HdrTelemetryType) removed since it is always 0.
 When BigNumber is mentioned later in this section, it will always be this truncated, 37.5 bit version.